c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 ![research overview 1.png|700](/img/user/research%20overview%201.png)
 (*clickable soon!* *for now, you'll find an index below.*)

-address the metacrisis and enable new lifestyles/ways of being.
+present pathways to address the metacrisis and enable new lifestyles/ways of being.

 my research intends to address the inquiries: